herraa1/msx-joydolphin-v2/README.md

 The msx-joydolphin v2 adapter uses an [Arduino Nano](https://store.arduino.cc/products/arduino-nano) to convert the [Nintendo Gamecube controller signalling](http://www.int03.co.uk/crema/hardware/gamecube/gc-control.html) to the [MSX joystick standard signalling](https://www.msx.org/wiki/Joystick_control).

 A small printed circuit board (PCB) is used to easily bind all components:
-* The Arduino Nano is connected using female headers
+* The Arduino Nano is connected using female headers (or soldered directly, when using the proposed the plastic case)
 * PH2.0 connectors are used to connect cable extensions
 * A 2.54 pitch debug header is added for convenience
 * Through-hole components are used on the front side